 NHS Scotland & DHSSPS and RHSCB in Northern Ireland

-- Advising Google on its defence of collective proceedings pursued by an individual on behalf of millions of UK consumers in relation to Play Store fees.
+- Advising Google on its defence of collective proceedings pursued by the class representative on behalf of millions of UK consumers in relation to Play Store fees.

 - Advising Google on its ongoing global dispute with Epic Games (Fortnite) regarding Play Store billing.